 Logs

 The named content sections are named equipment, facility, observation.
-Other named sections are also supported in the schema but are not expected to be widely used initially as content (such as Deployment) and can be provided inline with an OM_Observation.
+Other named sections are also supported in the schema but are not expected to be widely used initially as content (such as Deployment) and must be provided inline with an OM_Observation.

 <wmdr:WIGOSMetadataRecord>